Trial opens for man charged with abducting 2 Texas sisters

 AUSTIN, Texas (AP) — Prosecutors say a man who abducted two sisters and is suspected of killing their mother had moved into their Central Texas home to help look after the girls.

-Terry Allen Miles is on trial for kidnapping charges for allegedly abducting the girls and feeling to Colorado in December 2017.
+Terry Allen Miles is on trial for kidnapping charges for allegedly abducting the girls and fleeing to Colorado in December 2017.

 Prosecutors said during opening statements Tuesday that Miles admitting taking the girls.
 His attorneys say Miles was protecting the pair from their mother’s chaotic and illicit lifestyle.